MarcelAdamski/Cookie-Clicker-Bot/README.md

 ## Starting parameters

-Please adjust parameters in code for you needs.
+Please adjust parameters in code for your needs.

 * SMALL_CLICK_LOOP - determines how many clicks in one "small loop" - default is 100 and I recommend leaving this option at 100
 * SHOP - determines how many "small clicks" multiplied by this variable to perform, before trying to buy anything from shop or try to upgrade.
 For example 25 means shopping every ~40sec and 50 means shopping every ~1:15